 New Blog Cuts Government Red Tape

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »There's something new at business.gov, the official online business link to the U.S. government: community.
+Opinions expressed by Entrepreneur contributors are their own.There's something new at business.gov, the official online business link to the U.S. government: community.
 OK, starting a blog site isn't that new an idea generally.
 But the business.gov blog, which just got going in July, offers a unique opportunity for small business owners to learn how to do business with the feds.

 The site includes a variety of independent experts in business topics, but the majority of the bloggers on the site to date are more than a half-dozen federal employees with the Business Gateway program, including program manager Nancy Sternberg.
 Business Gateway is a partnership of 22 federal agencies striving to make their information easier to access...and now you can blog with their managers?
 Sounds like a real time-saver.